Instagram SEO: 6 Ways to Increase Your Discoverability

 Take, for example, the female-owned candle company Otherland.
 Their username (@otherlandco) doesn’t contain the keyword “candle” in the same way that Lululemon’s username (@lululemon) doesn’t contain the keyword “yoga pants.”

-Luckily, the name field in your Instagram bio is also searchable, and completely customizable and separate to your username.
+Luckily, the name field in your Instagram bio is also searchable, and completely customizable and separate from your username.
 So you can change it to words that highlight what your Instagram profile or business is about.

 This is a great way to improve your chances of appearing in the top results if anyone searches for your target keywords!

-Just head over your profile and tap “Edit Profile” to change the Name field in your profile.
+Just head over to your profile and tap “Edit Profile” to change the Name field in your profile.

 Check out how Later does this!
 While our username (@latermedia) doesn’t contain the keyword “social media scheduler,” our name does.